 - In identity verification it helps us to check that you are who you say you are and to prevent others from imitating you;

 We also use computer systems to carry out modelling.
 Sometimes using your personal information and sometimes using data in anonymised form.
 We conduct this modelling for a variety of reasons, for example, for risk assessment purposes to make decisions about you, such as your likelihood to claim.
 However, we may also use your personal information in that modelling to make decisions about how we improve and develop our products and services, or our pricing and underwriting, or to better understand how our prospective customers make decisions about which policy is the optimal policy (i.e. we are not making decisions directly about you).

 10. How to contact us about this privacy notice

-Our Data Protection Officer is in charge of answering questions about this privacy notice or your requests to exercise your rights which are set out below.
-The Data Protection Office may be contacted at U K Insurance Limited, Churchill Court, Westmoreland Road, Bromley, BR1 1DP, or alternatively by email at [email protected].
+Our Data Rights Team are responsible for responding to your requests to exercise your rights which are set out below.
+The Data Rights Team may be contacted at U K Insurance Limited, Churchill Court, Westmoreland Road, Bromley, BR1 1DP, or alternatively by email at [email protected].

 You may contact us at the address above for one or more of the following reasons:

 1. To ask us to correct information about you that is wrong or incomplete, or to delete personal information about you (the so-called “Right to be Forgotten”).